Automattic/jetpack/readme.txt

 * Open Graph links in post headers are no longer invalid in some special cases.
 * We fixed warnings happening when syncing users with WordPress.com.
 * We updated the way the Google+ button is loaded to match changes made by Google, to ensure the button is always displayed properly.
+* We fixed conflicts between Jetpack's Responsive Videos and the updates made to Video players in WordPress 4.9.

 = 5.5 =